einzige/happy-friday/README.md

 Each team has one developer and one awful QA engineer.
 Teams never cooperate with each other on a single task (they can speak only their local language, typical scrum).

-They have already estimated the time they gonna spend on each task:
+They have already estimated the time they are going to spend on each task:

 ```
 TASKS